iamdtang/backbone-data/apidocs.md

 ### DS.inject(resourceName, data);

 Inject an object or an array of objects into the data store.
-This is particularly useful for when data is bootstrapped onto the page from the server and you need to put it in the store.
+This is particularly useful for when data is bootstrapped onto the page from the server and you need to inject it in the store.

 ```js
 DS.inject('person', [